The Simple Life

-The Simple Life is an American reality television series starring Paris Hilton and Nicole Richie.
+The Simple Life is an American reality television series with a heavy element of comedy starring Paris Hilton and Nicole Richie.
 It depicts the two wealthy socialites, as they struggle to do jobs such as cleaning rooms, farm work, serving meals in fast-food restaurants, and working as camp counselors.
 The series premiered on December 2, 2003, on Fox, and concluded on August 5, 2007, on E!.
 A falling-out between Hilton and Richie in 2005 led the series to be cancelled by Fox following its third season.
 It was eventually picked up by E!, which aired its fourth and fifth seasons.
 The Simple Life helped catapult Hilton and Richie into international stardom, and maintained a consistently high viewership throughout its run on both networks.
 It also spawned a number of international remakes.

 Series overview

-In the first season, Paris and Nicole agreed to leave behind their cellphones, credit cards and celebrity status to move in with the Leding family in Altus, Arkansas for a month.
+In the first season, Paris and Nicole agreed to leave behind their cellphones, credit cards and celebrity status to move in with the Leding family in Altus, Arkansas, for a month.
 The second season follows the two socialites traveling across the United States in a pink pickup truck (driven by Paris), pulling an airstream trailer, and participating in such activities as catching craw fish, working as maids in a nudist resort, and sausage-making.
 In the third season, Paris and Nicole take various internships with companies along the East Coast of the United States.
 For the fourth season, both women alternated in the "wife" role to a different family every episode, in a similar manner to Wife Swap.
 The fifth and final season follows Hilton and Richie working as counselors at Camp Shawnee.